AmbitionEng/qik/docs/commands.md

 Parallel runs show progress bars for all commands followed by error output.
 Show no output with `-v 0` or full output with `-v 2`.

+!!! tip

+    Manually specify the stdout or progress loggers with `qik -l stdout` or `qik -l progress`.

 In all circumstances, the output of the most recent run is always available in the `._qik/out` directory.
 Tail the files from this directory to see progress on long-running commands.

 !!! note